jdeast/EXOFASTv2/README.md

 ### INSTALLATION INSTRUCTIONS ###

+# License-free use still requires a (free) IDL installation and runs a
+# pre-compiled version with the virtual machine.
+You still must follow
+# the installation instructions below.

 # Note the IDL Astronomy library is required.
 If you don't already
 # have it, install it from here: https://github.com/wlandsman/IDLAstro